 ILL MET BY MOONLIGHT High school gets confusing for Zach Gilford and Emmy Rossum in Dare

-Genre: Drama; Starring: Zach Gilford, Emmy Rossum, Alan Cumming, Ana Gasteyer; Director: Adam Salky; Author: David Brind; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: Image Entertainment
+Genre: Drama; Starring: Zach Gilford, Emmy Rossum, Alan Cumming, Ana Gasteyer; Director: Adam Salky; Author: David Brind; Runtime (in minutes): 90; MPAA Rating: PG-13; Distributor: Image Entertainment

 Posted January 17 2015 — 1:02 PM EST

 - Robin Williams' widow and children agree to mediation over his estate

 - Zayn Malik's first solo music leaks

 - Exclusive 'Zoo' poster claims that 'the wild shall inherit the earth'